ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Outlook

 Bog Elfin’s global conservation rank is S3, or vulnerable.
-The species has limited range and appears to be absent from many suitable bogs.
+The species has a limited range and appears to be absent from many suitable bogs.
 On the other hand, there are a lot of bogs within its range, and so certainly there are some undiscovered colonies.
 Although it is not in immediate danger at most sites, it is too scarce and local to be presumed secure For MA, NY, Nova Scotia and Ontario (the southernmost parts of the range) the species’ state NatureServe rank is S1 or ‘critically imperiled’; in NH it is possibly extirpated, and in ME it is S3 or vulnerable (NatureServe 2010).

 In Massachusetts Bog Elfin is state-listed as a Threatened species.
 Sightings should be reported at http://www.mass.gov/dfwele/dfw/nhesp/species_info/pdf/electronic_animal_form.pdf .